 - Sunshine Meadows

 - Sulphur Mountain – don’t pay for the overpriced gondola and hike up instead, all year round!

-- Mount Piran, Little & Big Beehive in Lake Louise – hiking up Mt Piran is a quitter and less crowded option than Beehive hikes with a stunning birds eye’s view of the Lake Louise and Victoria Glacier
+- Mount St. Piran, Little & Big Beehive in Lake Louise – hiking up Mount St. Piran is a quitter and less crowded option than Beehive hikes with a stunning birds eye’s view of the Lake Louise, Bow Valley & Lake Agnes

 - Plain of Six Glaciers– teahouse above Lake Louise

 - Glacier Lake – located along Icefields Parkway is a lesser known and quiet hike